High Performance Computing

 Fall 2016 - Institutional Research, Analytics & Consulting Division starts using the HPC environment for data set analysis, representing the first business (non-Academic) usage

-Winter 2017 - In addition to the normal research efforts, five classes, an Honors Thesis, and multiple independent studies are using the HPC environment this term.
+Winter 2017 - In addition to the normal research efforts, multiple classes, an Honors Thesis, and several independent studies are using the HPC environment.

-Winter 2022 - Current status: ~1500 CPU cores, 10 GPU compute nodes, 15+ Commercial applications, hundreds of Open Source applications
+Current status: ~1400 CPU cores, 20 GPU cards, 15+ Commercial applications, hundreds of Open Source applications